MinecraftForge/Documentation/docs/utilities/recipes.md

 ```

 ### Smelting
-To define a recipe for the furnace, you have to define it with the type `minecraft:smelting`.
-This type of recipe takes in an ingredient and returns a result item.
-Optionally a `experience` modifier may be applied as a value between 0 and 1.
-The time in ticks it takes to smelt the item can be defined using `cookingtime` and will default to 200.
+To define a recipe for the furnace, you have to use `GameRegistry.addSmelting(input, output, exp);` as the smelting recipes are currently not JSON based.

 ### Special behaviour of the `data` tag
-It is strongly adviced to use the `data` tag to define the metadata of your items and blocks.
+It is strongly advised to use the `data` tag to define the metadata of your items and blocks.
 Any item which uses `setHasSubtypes(true)` requires the use of the data field.
 When it is not used within the ingredients or keys, it will mean any metadata of this item will be accepted, for example: Not defining the data of a sword means even a half broken sword will be accepted for the crafting recipe!

 Patterns
 --------